-1 taken to hospital in stable condition after shooting at Chevron on Millerville Road
+Woman taken to hospital after domestic shooting on South Flannery Road

 Latest Weather Blog

-1 taken to hospital in stable condition after shooting at Chevron on Millerville Road
+Woman taken to hospital after domestic shooting on South Flannery Road

-BATON ROUGE - One person was taken to the hospital after a shooting on Millerville Road, emergency officials said.
+BATON ROUGE - A woman was taken to the hospital from a Millerville Road gas station after a domestic shooting, the East Baton Rouge Sheriff's Office said.

-The shooting happened at a Chevron in the 2000 block of Millerville Road, officials say.
-One person was taken to the hospital in stable condition.
+Deputies said the shooting happened at the 2000 block of South Flannery Road and that she drove to a nearby location to call for help.

 Trending News